electron/electron/docs/tutorial/security.md

 high quality native applications, but the inherent security risks scale with the additional powers granted to your code.

-With that in mind, be aware that displaying arbitrary content from un-trusted sources poses a severe security risk that Electron is not intended to handle.
+With that in mind, be aware that displaying arbitrary content from untrusted sources poses a severe security risk that Electron is not intended to handle.
 In fact, the most popular Electron apps (Atom, Slack, Visual Studio Code, etc) display primarily local content (or trusted, secure remote content without Node